spacemonster-interactive/UnrealHx_BattleRoyale/README.md

 ## Crashing Issue

 * If your project crashes and then continues to crash every time you launch the project, delete the `./Binaries/Haxe/` directory and recompile via the unreal editor.

+## Build Issues

+* If after first openning the project and pressing the compile button nothing happens and you set a warning in the Output Log window `Warning: RebindPackages not possible (no packages specified)`.
+	* Close the project
+	* Delete the following folders
+		* Binaries
+		* Intermediate
+		* Saved
+	* And then open BattleRoyale.uproject to restart the build process.